What is it?

-The injury is usually the result of the ankle turning in, commonly referred to as “going over the ankle.”
-In squash this can occur with sudden pivoting or cutting movements.
-More often the ATFL and CFL are involved.
+The injury is usually the result of the ankle turning or rolling in, commonly referred to as “going over the ankle.”
+In squash, this can occur with sudden pivoting or cutting movements.
+More often than not, the ATFL and CFL are involved.

-Second Degree: Ankle ligaments are partially torn and bleeding into the surrounding soft tissue occurs resulting in ecchymosed (bruising and discoloration).
+Second Degree: Ankle ligaments are partially torn and bleeding into the surrounding soft tissue occurs, resulting in ecchymosis (bruising and discoloration).
 Swelling and pain may be very minimal initially and gradually worsen over the next few days peaking within a week.
-This degree of tear requires varying degrees of immobilization and usually 3-6 weeks before the person can resume activities.
+This degree of tear requires varying degrees of immobilization and usually 3-6 weeks of rest before the person can resume activities.

 Third Degree: Most severe and ominous.
-Represents complete disruption of at least the ATFL and CFL and sometimes the PTFL.
+Represents complete disruption of at the ATFL, CFL, and sometimes the PTFL.
 The ankle is unstable.
 X-rays are normal.
 Healing requires 8 to 10 weeks.

-In the more mild forms of sprains the best treatment is known as R.I.C.E.
-This is an acronym which stands for Rest, Ice, Compression, and Elevation.
+In its more mild forms, the best treatment for sprained ankles is known as “RICE”.
+This acronym stands for Rest, Ice, Compression, and Elevation.
 The rest is quite self-explanatory and consists of non-weight bearing with crutches.
-The ice should be applied as ice packs, and these should be applied for the first 72 hours as much as can be conveniently performed in order to keep the swelling down.
+The ice should be should be applied for the first 72 hours as much as can be conveniently performed in order to keep the swelling down.
 Compression consists of a tensor bandage which will help to limit the swelling, although occasionally a cast is required.
 Elevation must be performed to help keep the swelling down.
 This period of compression and elevation can often take up to 2-3 weeks if the sprain is bad enough.
-As the pain subsides an exercise program with physiotherapy can be started to increase the strength of the ankle and foot muscles.
+As the pain subsides, an exercise program with physiotherapy can be started to increase the strength of the ankle and foot muscles.
 The advice of physiotherapists or similar knowledgeable individuals should be sought for proper teaching of these exercises.

-Although somewhat controversial it is rare to operate on even severely sprained ankle injuries.
-In the U.S.A., immobilization involving bracing and non-weight bearing with crutches is usually employed.
+Although somewhat controversial, it is rare to operate on even severely sprained ankle injuries.
+In the United States, immobilization involving bracing and non-weight bearing with crutches is usually employed.

 Depending upon the situation, the surgical repair for instability, whether acute or chronic, is a viable alternative and can be very gratifying.